-Candidates for the Ed.D. degree may have to demonstrate competence in scholarly tools required for the study and research in the discipline.
-Each department offering the Ed.D. degree has specified the nature of these tools.
-See the Departmental Programs section for more information.
+Candidates for the Ph.D. degree may have to demonstrate competence in scholarly tools required for study and research in the discipline.
+Each department offering the Ph.D. degree has specified the nature of these tools (languages, mathematics, statistics, computer programming, etc.).
+See the "Departmental Programs (https://catalog.und.edu/graduateacademicinformation/departmentalcoursesprograms/)" section for more information.
 This requirement must be completed before the student is permitted to take the comprehensive examination for the degree or become a candidate for the degree.